Bijective enumeration of planar bipartite maps with three tight boundaries, or how to slice pairs of pants: Introduction

 In this paper, we make a first step in this direction, by considering \emph{pairs of pants}, namely planar maps with three boundaries.
 For simplicity, we restrict to the case of bipartite maps with controlled face degrees (also known as Boltzmann maps), though we believe that our treatment can be extended to the non bipartite or to the irreducible settings as considered in \cite{hankel,irredmaps}.
 A simple explicit expression of the generating function of bipartite pairs of pants was given by Eynard~\cite[Proposition~3.3.1]{Eynard16} and derived bijectively by Collet and Fusy~\cite{CoFu12}.
+We note that equivalent formulas appeared previously in the physics literature, see for instance \cite[Equation (45)]{AJM} or \cite[Equation (4.94)]{ADJ97}.
 Here, we obtain an even simpler formula for \emph{tight} pairs of pants, namely for maps whose boundaries have minimal length in their homotopy class.
 As we shall see, our formula is equivalent to the Eynard-Collet-Fusy formula, but our derivation is fundamentally different.

-Our approach consists in decomposing tight pairs of pants into geometric pieces which we call (bigeodesic) diangles and triangles.
+Our approach, whose general idea is displayed in Figure \ref{fig:assemblingsample}, consists in decomposing tight pairs of pants into geometric pieces which we call (bigeodesic) diangles and triangles.
 While the former are, in a sense, generalizations of the existing notion of slices, the second are new objects (although they appear implicitly in earlier work \cite{threepoint}, see the discussion in Appendix \ref{sec:wlm}).
 As was pointed to us by Bram Petri, the way in which the elementary pieces are assembled is very much reminiscent of classical constructions of pairs of pants in hyperbolic geometry from ideal hyperbolic triangles, see for instance \cite[Section 3.4]{Thurston97}.
 In particular, some notions of importance in this paper, which we refer to as ``equilibrium vertices'' in triangles and ``exceedances'' in diangles, have natural analogs in hyperbolic geometry: the equilibrium vertices correspond to tangency points of the inner circles of the ideal triangles, and the exceedances correspond to the invariants $d(v)$ in \cite{Thurston97}.

 We believe that many other connections exist between these classical concepts and our work.
 In particular, in the context of the classification of Riemann and hyperbolic surfaces~\cite{ImTa92}, pants decompositions play a fundamental role.
 It is therefore natural to expect that similar decompositions should exist in the context of maps.
 In particular, the tightness constraint which we introduce should be an important ingredient: indeed, it should translate the natural idea of cutting surfaces along closed geodesics, in order to obtain canonical decompositions.
 Such pants decompositions will be explored in future research, but provide one of our main motivations for the present paper.